S3-working-group/s3-practical-guide/docs/all.md

 **Create a fair salary formula and make it transparent.**

-Transparent salary (also referred to as "open salary") is the practice of making the salary formula — and often individual compensation as well — transparent to all members of an organization, and sometimes to the public.
+Transparent salary (also referred to as "open salary") is the practice of determining each employee's compensation according to a set of rules — the _salary formula_ — instead of making compensation subject to individual negotiation between employer and employee.
+The salary formula — and often individual compensation as well — is transparent to all members of an organization, and sometimes to the public.

 A transparent salary formula needs to suit an organization's context, and to be perceived as fair enough by all stakeholders.